Xtra-Computing/G3/README.md

   <br>
 </p>

+## G3: A Programmable GNN Training System on GPU

 ## What's new
 G3 is research prototype that is currently in active development.
 You are welcome to share ideas and contribute.